 - Loss of interest or pleasure in hobbies and activities

 - Thoughts of death or suicide

-There are also sex differences in how adult depression looks.
-For example, according to the National Institute of Mental Health (NIMH), women tend to have symptoms of sadness, worthlessness, and guilt, whereas men are more likely to report experiencing tiredness, irritability, sleep problems, and loss of interest in previously pleasurable activities.
+There are also gender differences in how adult depression looks.
+For example, according to the National Institute of Mental Health (NIMH), women tend to have symptoms of sadness, worthlessness, and guilt; whereas men are more likely to report experiencing tiredness, irritability, sleep problems, and loss of interest in previously pleasurable activities.

 Depression is both simple and complicated.